 If your denture is in poor condition and you need a new one, the implants will be placed at the first appointment and your existing denture can still be utilized as a temporary denture.
 A new denture can then be fabricated to fit to your new implants.

 All dental procedures have innate risks, but unique to mini-implant procedures is the risk of implant fracture during placement.
-If an implant fractures it will be left in place and another placed next to it.
+If an implant fractures it we will leave it in place until we can place another one next to it.
 Implants are titanium, which is a biocompatible material, so there is no need to remove it.

 How to Care and Maintain Mini-Implants

-A film will be taken immediately after placement.
-In the future, additional films will be taken to compare to the initial film.
+Immediately following placement, we will take a film.
+In the future, we will take additional films to compare to the initial film.
 We are monitoring bone levels and any potential complications.
 Some of the components will also wear over time (such as the rubber O-rings) and will require replacement.
 Your denture will also wear over time, and require replacement every 7 to 10 years.
 Fees also apply to these services.